rachelesmee/website/foss4guk2022local/index.md

 More details on delegate registration will be provided nearer to the conference.

 ## News
-For regular updates follow us on [Twitter](https://twitter.com/osgeouk)/[#FOSS4GUK](https://twitter.com/search?q=%23FOSS4GUK&src=typed_query).
+For regular updates follow us on [Twitter](https://twitter.com/osgeouk) / [#FOSS4GUK](https://twitter.com/search?q=%23FOSS4GUK&src=typed_query).

 ## Code of Conduct
-Participants at FOSS4G:UK Local 2022 are expected to act respectfully toward others in accordance with the [FOSS4GUK Online Code of Conduct](code-of-conduct). *TL;DR: everyone is welcome, make everyone welcome, be nice.*
+Participants at FOSS4G:UK Local 2022 are expected to act respectfully toward others in accordance with the [FOSS4GUK Online Code of Conduct](code-of-conduct). *Short version: everyone is welcome, make everyone welcome, be nice.*

 ## Contact